ahmed-ay-yasser/Explanatory_Data_Analysis_Terrorism/README.md

-# Explanatory_Data_Analysis_Terrorism
+# Explanatory Data Analysis - Terrorism
-In this project, we perform an explanatory data analysis on a global terrorism that took place from 1970 to 2017 all over the world.
+In this project, we perform an explanatory data analysis on a global terrorism.
+The dataset contains crimes that took place from 1970 to 2017 all over the world.
+During the process, we explored the data structure & content, manipulated and analyzed it using R and R-Studio.
+Finally, we visualized the cleaned dataset by creating an informative & interactive two-page dashboard using Power BI and an HTML report of the analysis.